GioF71/mpd-alsa-docker/README.md

 DOP||Enables Dsd-Over-Pcm.
 Possible values: `yes` or `no`.
 Empty by default: this it lets mpd handle dop setting.
 ALSA_OUTPUT_FORMAT||Sets `alsa` output format.
-Example value: `192000:24:2` ALSA_ALLOWED_FORMATS||Sets the `alsa` output allowed formats ALSA_ALLOWED_FORMATS_PRESET||Alternative to `ALSA_ALLOWED_FORMATS`.
+Example value: `192000:24:2` ALSA_ALLOWED_FORMATS||Sets the `alsa` output allowed formats AUTO_RESAMPLE||If set to no, then libasound will not attempt to resample.
+In this case, the user is responsible for ensuring that the requested sample rate can be produced natively by the device, otherwise an error will occur.
+ALSA_ALLOWED_FORMATS_PRESET||Alternative to `ALSA_ALLOWED_FORMATS`.
 Possible values: `8x`, `4x`, `2x`, `8x-nodsd`, `4x-nodsd`, `2x-nodsd`
 INTEGER_UPSAMPLING||If one or more `ALSA_ALLOWED_FORMATS` are set and `INTEGER_UPSAMPLING` is set to `yes`, the formats which are evenly divided by the source sample rate are preferred.
 The `ALSA_ALLOWED_FORMATS` list is processed in order as provided to the container.
 So if you want to upsample, put higher sampling rates first.
 Using this feature causes a patched version of mpd to be run.
 Use at your own risk.
 INPUT_CACHE_SIZE||Sets the input cache size.
 Example value: `1 GB`